-Our Reception class is based in the main school building and is organised so that the seven areas of learning can be accessed, through a range of child and adult led activities.
+Our Reception class is based in the external building, but also spend time in the main school building.
+The classroom is organised so that the seven areas of learning can be accessed, through a range of child and adult led activities.
 The learning environment is set up so that the children can explore and learn securely and safely.
 The areas of learning are defined and well organised so that children are able to find and locate equipment and resources independently.